 Black Friday I worked 11 hours straight.
-There is absolutely no way to prepare for the onslaught of crazy.
+There is absolutely no way to prepare for that onslaught of crazy.
 You just keep going and breathing, leaning on your co-workers emotionally (and physically), and drink as much coffee as your stomach will let you.
 I drank 36oz+ and wasn’t even buzzed.
 Yesterday was just as bad, but I survived the 13hrs of work.
-Today my body rebelled, and I was forced to take a day.
-So here I am finishing the post I started three weeks ago.
+Today my body rebelled, and I was forced to take a day off.
+So here I am, finishing the post I started three weeks ago.

 I was able to keep the opening sentence.

 I am this otter.
 I want this Christmas to be wonderful, and cozy, and full of all the people I love.
 And I definitely want to stick my tongue out at all the cranky people.

 I’ve gotten fingerprinted and have some legal paperwork to send in.
 It’s on my to-do list for tomorrow.
 (For real though this time.
 It’s been on my to-do list for at least two weeks, but it’s happening tomorrow.)

 I have a list of things to ask my doctor, once I figure out my health care.
 Again.
 And a handful of vaccinations I need.
 And a dental exam.

 And then a long list of financial things to figure out.